shruthi58/games/README.md

  a silder with a ball moves as the game starts and using space bar user has to throw ball into a moving basket with 30 seconds.
 As the user goals the basket moves faster.

 shooting game
 As men fall from helicopter, a canon which can move using arrow keys has to be used to shoot the men.
-Have to shoot as many men as possible within 30 secs! as the ball hits the men, the men disappear.
-The dimensions of the men and ball are calculated as they cross each other, a hit is detected.
+Have to shoot as many men as possible using spacebar within 30 secs! as the ball hits the men, the men disappear.
+The dimensions of the men and ball are calculated and as they cross each other, a hit is detected.